Calama/kale/README.md

  * No special ref support... yet.

- * Tests are desperately lacking.
-Help!
+ * Feedback and tests welcome!